1nk0x01/1nk0x01.github.io/content/Write-ups/soc-tips/windows-logging.md

  - SANS
  - loggly
+ - Microsoft

 -- Thanks For Reading..

--- Wait For Part 2 More Details
+-- Wait For Part 2 More Details Kerberos Authentication